-Use the Alexander Technique to feel, look, and perform your best.
+Use the Alexander Technique to feel, move, and perform your best.

-Alexander Technique lessons can help improve posture, decrease physical strain in activity, and increase ease and awareness in movement.
+Alexander Technique lessons can reduce excess strain and tension in activity, increase ease and awareness in movement, and improve posture.
 Practice and application can lead to a fuller expression of abilities and health.

 Curious?
 Read more below.